tchoo-oracle/jms-livelabs-staging/oci-library/oci-hol/java-management-oci-services-integration/introduction/introduction.md

 As the stewards of Java, Oracle can provide answers to these questions.
 Oracle uniquely leverages its expertise to gain critical insights into Java application behavior, compliance, and performance.

 ## About this Workshop

  This workshop will walk you through the process of setting up and using various Oracle Cloud Infrastructure (OCI) services for use with Java Management Service (JMS) on OCI.
 It will first walk you through the set up and use of the OCI Command Line Interface (CLI) to access JMS APIs.
 It will then walk you through the set up and use of JMS Software Development Kits (SDKs) and Postman to use the JMS APIs.
-Next, you will learn how to use scripts to generate reports for JMS Fleets.
-Later, you will learn how to set up a Site-to-Site Virtual Private Network (VPN) to secure data transmission between OCI networks and your on-premises hosts.
-Finally, you will learn how to set up alarms for JMS using the OCI Monitoring Service.

 *Estimated Time:* 100 minutes